yettsyjk/nsngFoodRecipesCrudApp/README.md

 1. One usable model must reach Update resources: information about a recipe must be changed
 1. One usable model must reach Delete resources: remove a recipe from the catalog

-The live project can be viewed here(url).
+The live project can be viewed here: https://nsngcrudapp.herokuapp.com/.
 ____________________________________________

 Providing my user a location within the browser to join to have saved nsng recipes for when they are prepping for their next meal.